How to Survive Being Laid Off

 Of course, I also learned some very valuable things I don't often discuss, like that I am responsible for my own career and future, that even good management teams can make strategic mistakes ending a company's market viability, and that some co-workers are just co-workers but others are life-long friends.

 I have always called myself a "graduate" of that company - not a "layoff victim"(!), because I really did learn quite a bit while I worked there.
 The layoff was my "graduation" as it was for thousands of others.

-Fake it 'til you make it. " After a while, you may not be faking.
+As they say, " Fake it 'til you make it. " After a while, you won't be faking.